Roopesh4597/Pandas/README.md

 4. Data Manipulation on pandas
 5. Merge and join operations on the data frames
 6. Handling the null values in the data.
+7. Data files are not added here as there are to many to add